unfor19/bargs/README.md

 prompt=true
 hidden=true
 confirmation=true
-description=What's your password?
+description=What is your password?
 ---
 name=happy
 short=hp
 flag=true
-description=Flag for indicating that you're happy
+description=Flag for indicating that you are happy
 ---
 name=ci
 short=ci
 flag=true
-description=Flag for indicating it's a CI/CD process
+description=Flag for indicating it is a CI/CD process
 ---
 name=bargs
 description=bash example.sh -n Willy --gender male -a 99